simplertasks/aicommandscript/examples/AICS-master-template.md

 ---

-ℹ️ Information sources: This information is all AI Generated, except for:
+Information sources: This information is all AI Generated, except for: [[data_summary]]
-!
-AI to identify the data sources listed in //DATA section

 template: footer
 `H` Help